-We surveyed 2,000 UK adults working in different industries and found that more than a third (40%) had a negative perception of a business or company, because of the quality and design of their business card alone!
-Could the reason you’re not nailing those client meetings be down to your stationery?
+We surveyed 2,000 UK adults working in different industries and found that more than a third (40%) had a negative perception of a company because of the quality and design of their business card alone!
+Could the reason you’re not securing new clients or winning those all-important pitches really be down to your stationery?

 What We Did – Biometrics Testing

 Using specialist equipment from GazePoint, we examined the reactions to different models of business cards in different industries.
-We tested initial reactions, eye tracking and heart rate to find out what attracted those taking part to different business cards.
+We tested initial reactions, including eye-tracking and heart rate, to find out what attracted those taking part to different cards.

-We set up an eye tracking camera, biometrics dial and heart rate monitor to a PC, then set up testing using 7 business card design variations per 10 industries (70 in total).
-The eye tracking allowed us to see what grabbed the attention of our test subjects first, their overall eye movement and what they thought on first glance, indicated using the dial.
+We set up an eye-tracking camera, biometrics dial and heart rate monitor to a PC, then set up testing using 7 business card design variations per 10 industries (70 in total).
+This allowed us to see what grabbed the attention of our test subjects first, their overall eye movement and what their initial impression was of the individual cards.

-Once calibration was complete - an important part of the process to ensure the tests are fair - tests then took around 5 minutes per person and finally, the results data and eye/heat tracking map footage was exported.
+Once calibration was complete - an important part of the process to ensure the tests are fair - tests then took around 5 minutes per person and finally, the results and eye/heat-tracking map footage was exported.

 What Were Our Findings?

 From the collated data, we found there was a range of all elements of a business card that people responded well to.
 But what industry preferred bright colours over monotones?
-And where did people prefer the cards’ logo placements?
+And what were people’s preferences on logo placements?

 (Watch our research team in action!)

 Designers – this one may shock you!
-Those in the design profession much preferred neutral or primary tones when it came to colour palettes and would much rather a business card’s logo was either placed to the right or the left.
-None of the designers reacted favourably to centralised logos.
+Those in the design profession much preferred neutral or primary tones when it came to colour palettes and would much rather the logo was either placed to the right or the left.
+None of the designers reacted favourably to business card designs with centralised logos.
 They also thought the company info should be right or left-aligned on the opposite side to the logo and that the fonts should be simple and evenly spaced.
-No crazy and fancy artwork for the designers then!

 Estate agents – the estate agents reacted much better to big bold colours and prominent logos.
 They really didn’t react well to neutral tones and a must for them was to have the contact details prominent; front and centre as well as being bigger than the logo itself.

-Personal trainers – the personal trainers tested wanted no messing about (much like how we imagine they train their clients!).
-They preferred their business cards to be simple and to the point, bright and bold or monotone, with a big logo front and centre.
+Personal trainers – the personal trainers preferred business card designs to be simple and to the point, bright and bold or monotone, with a big logo front and centre.
 Ultimately your logo is your brand as a trainer and that’s certainly how they seemed to want their business cards to look too.

-Marketing agencies – unsurprisingly our agencies reacted well to simple and stylish cards with neutral and pastel colour schemes.
-Much like the designers, they were looking for the logos to be placed on the left or right, with the contact information on the opposite side.
+Marketing agencies – our marketing agencies reacted well to simple and stylish cards with neutral and pastel colour schemes.
+Much like the designers, they too preferred the logos to be placed on the left or right, with the contact information on the opposite side.

-Photographers – slightly different to the rest, the photographers we tested liked both neutral and big colours.
-A bold logo with simple, italic fonts works best for them, and they’re completely flexible when it comes to the positioning of contact details.
+Photographers – slightly different to the rest, the photographers we tested liked both neutral and bold coloured business card designs - and they’re completely flexible when it comes to the positioning of contact details.

-Sales – those in sales like to keep it simple.
-With either the logo on the right and details on the left, or vice versa.
+Sales – those in sales like to keep it simple and fuss-free, with either the logo on the right and details on the left, or vice versa.
 Like designers, salespeople also showed no reaction to centralised logos.
-Staying with the simple theme, they also reacted much better to a more neutral colour scheme.

-Hairdressers and barbers – they’re often pretty stylish themselves, so there’s no wonder our hairdressers and barbers loved both the monotone and bold colour schemes.
-They also were more taken with a large logo placed either centrally or to the right.
+Hairdressers and barbers – led by style, our hairdressers and barbers favoured both the monotone and bright colour schemes.
+For them, the perfect business card designs feature a large logo, placed either centrally or to the right.

 Taxi drivers – reacting much better to monotone and bold colour schemes, our taxi drivers reacted well to contact information being placed on the left of the card, with the font being more modern and eye-catching.

-Tradespeople – just like personal trainers, their logo and brand are what sets them apart, so it’s no surprise that our tradespeople prefer their logos fairly large and bold, placed either centrally or to the left.
-They also reacted much better to a monotone and bold colour scheme.
+Tradespeople – just like personal trainers, their logo and branding helps to set them apart from competitors, so it’s no surprise that our tradespeople prefer their business card designs with large logos, boldly placed either centrally or to the left.

 What We Can Take from Our Findings

 With a wealth of data collected, one of the commonalities was with the colouring of business cards.
-From our tests, we found that yellow or white are the most attractive colour schemes when it comes to the background colour.
+From our tests, we found that yellow or white are the most attractive schemes when it comes to the background shade.

-According to instantprint ’s Head of Creative Jennie, each colour comes with a wealth of different meanings that you may have to factor into your next business card design.
-For example, white represents pureness, innocence and precision – so, if your brand’s personality doesn’t reflect these notions, it’s probably best not to use white in your design.
+According to instantprint’s eCommerce Manager Jennie, each colour comes with a wealth of different meanings that you may have to take into account when striving for the perfect business card design.
+For example, white represents pureness, innocence and precision – so, if your brand’s personality doesn’t reflect these notions, it’s probably best to avoid this in your design.

 If you’re wanting to evoke a sense of prestige and wealth, green is the perfect colour for this.
-Think deep, darker, richer greens to reflect this sense of wealth and stability.
-Or, on the other hand, if you’re looking to use green in your design for your eco-friendly or sustainable business, lighter, brighter greens indicate a sense of nature, growth and vitality.
+Think deep, darker, richer greens to reflect a sense of wealth and stability.
+Or, on the other hand, if you’re looking to use green in your design for your eco-friendly or sustainable business, lighter, brighter shades can help to represent nature, growth and vitality.

 Want to opt for a universally preferred colour?
 Blue should be your go-to.
 As versatile as they come, blue conveys a sense of reliability, trustworthiness and communication.
 It’s also often used by businesses wanting to boast calming and harmonious qualities, for example if you’re a yoga studio or perhaps offer therapy services.